Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Additional Results

-To test whether the choice of encoder model does make a difference for the final performance of \hbbodkl, we again conduct a linear mixed effects model analysis.
+Here, we provide additional analyses of the encoder sensitivity results reported in Section~\ref{sec:embedding_sensitivity}.
+To test whether the choice of encoder model affects the final performance of \hbbodkl, we again conduct a linear mixed effects model analysis.
 We model the unaggregated performance at a fraction of $1.00$ total LLM calls involving random intercepts for each benchmark scenario (benchmark task and LLM combination).
 To test the global hypothesis that there is an effect of the encoder on performance, we test an intercept model against a model including an effect of the factor encoder.
-We test at the $\alpha = 0.01$ level.
-For the both the validation and test performance, we can not reject the null hypothesis of the encoder making no difference, $\chi^2(2) = 4.69, p = 0.096$ and $\chi^2(2) = 3.85, p = 0.146$ respectively.
+We test at the conservative $\alpha = 0.01$ level.
+For both the validation and test error, we cannot reject the null hypothesis of the encoder making no difference, $\chi^2(2) = 4.69, p = 0.096$ and $\chi^2(2) = 3.85, p = 0.146$ respectively.
+We therefore conclude that \hbbodkl is robust to the choice of encoder model.